spapastamkou/open-science-meanings/text.md

  ![Quantitative evolution of the term Open Science produced with Google Ngram Viewer](/images/ngram-open-science-2025-09-17.png "Quantitative evolution of the term Open Science produced with Google Ngram Viewer")

  > "'Open Science' is one of the buzzwords of the scientific community".
 (Fecher & Friesike 2014)

+ ### The emergence of the OA movement (?)

+ *Can we call it a movement?*
+ A structural need: communication across scientific communities

+ A conjuncture: Phenomena of concentration of the activity in the international scientific publication market, exponential growth of the prices of the subscriptions to scientific journals (1975-1995: +200-300%, as per Dewatripont *et al.* 2006)

+ A technological disruption: web technologies 1990s, 2000s

+ ==> empowerement of (individual actors in the) scientific communities, decentralized publication, + activation of institutional actors

  ### The politics/policies of OS